newslynx/docs/config.rst

 Intialization
 ++++++++++++++++++++++++

-Once you have setup you configurations, you can initialize NewsLynx by running the following command:
+Once you have setup your configurations, you can initialize NewsLynx by running the following command:

 .. code-block:: bash